microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.broadcast(self, payload, level=None)

-    This method can be used to send payload to the Homie broadcast topic.
+    This async method can be used to send payload to the Homie broadcast topic.
 If the level argument is not None, it will be attached as a sub-topic to the broadcast topic.

     The arguments are: